Nanabuadu/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/wvdcQm2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 As an Admin, you have the responsibility to set appropriate Priority Levels and SLAs according to the severity of the tickets.
-A critical issue like an entire system not working could cause serious harm to the company, hence, it has to be a high priority (SEV-A).
+A critical issue like an entire online system not working could cause serious harm to the company, hence, it has to be a high priority (SEV-A).
 An inquiry for hardware refresh is in comparison, not a business-impacting issue, hence, SLA should be a "SEV-B".
 </p>
 <br />